SYKM

 John Stryker: detective sergeant in Los Angeles, California, by Dallas Barnes

-Stuart, Jane: a widowed literary agent in Shady Hills, New Jersey by Evan Marshall
+Jane Stuart: widowed literary agent, and Winky the cat, in Shady Hills, New Jersey, by Evan Marshall

 Adam Stubø: detective inspector, and Johanne Vik, an Oslo University psychology professor and former FBI profiler, in Oslo, Norway, by Anne Holt